jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 A Check-in Quiz is a quiz that can occur at any point in the class and is treated like any other segment.
 Once complete you receive credit, there is no passing score for a check-in quiz.
 These quizzes have all the features of a standard quiz which are discussed in depth later in the help article.
 ## Live Classes
 {%figure src="/images/add-live.png" atl="Add Class" /%}
 Prodigy supports scheduling both traditional in-person live classes as well as virtual live classes.
 The setting for both will largely be the same except for a few options.
-When registering, users whill see the type of live class as well as remaining seats.
+When registering, users will see the type of live class as well as remaining seats.
 {%figure src="/images/register-live.png" atl="Add Class" /%}
 * **Date** - Date the class will be running
 * **Start** - Start time of the class.
 The timezone will automatically be selected based on your local timezone.
 The users will see the class schedule in there local timezone as well.